Alve-Camia/camia_AlveOrejola/README.md

 If this is a mistake, type Y to go to log in.
 Otherwise, type anything else to leave: _N_

 ## Contributors
-- Student 1: Gabriel Aaron L. Alve (Draft Proposal, Flowchart, README)
+- Student 1: Gabriel Aaron L. Alve (Draft Proposal, Flowchart)
-- Student 2: Claire L. Orejola (README: Project Description)
+- Student 2: Claire L. Orejola (README)